 What advantages do EVs have over petrol/diesel cars?

 Electric cars have plenty of advantages over petrol and diesel cars, which means making the switch to electric is the perfect choice.
-For a comparison between electric and hybrid vehicles, take a look at our guide here.
+Read our guide to see how electric cars compare to hybrid.

 They’re cheaper to run